Joan E. Taylor: The Therapeutae

 Taylor travelled to Egypt in 1999 to research the area surrounding Lake Mareotis where the Therapeutae lived according to Philo of Alexandria.
 Later, she published her archaeological findings beside her textual analysis of Philo's De Vita Contemplativa in her book Jewish Women Philosophers of First-Century Alexandria: Philo's 'Therapeutae' Reconsidered.
 Taylor challenged the belief that the Therapeutae were an Essenic community and showed that the Mareotic community belonged to the Alexandrian milieu with its Jewish Diaspora community.
 She argued that the best historical context to Philo's Contemp. is the bitter hostilities between the Jews and the Greeks of Alexandria.
 She also managed to discover the location of the community at a low hill, in the ridge which was called "the Strip."
 Her findings were welcomed in scholarship.
 Pieter W. van der Horst found her discovery and analysis thorough and convincing, which makes a shift in our understanding of the context of this group.
 The prominent Second Temple scholar John J. Collins also accepted the "richly documented" conclusions of Taylor.
 Yet, he shared van der Horst's reluctance to agree with Taylor's suggestion that the Therapeutae were associated with the extreme allegorizers in Philo's (Migr.Ab.
 89-93) due to Philo's sympathy toward the Therapeutae.
 Her study also proposed a new view of first century Jewish women since the Therapeutrides (Θεραπευτρίδες) were highly educated philosophers.
 This view further supported the contribution of feminist observations to historical investigation, according to Annewies van den Hoek of Harvard Divinity School.

-Taylor has gone on to write a substantial commentary on the De Vita Contemplativa, continuing the work of the late David Hay.
+Taylor has gone on to write a substantial commentary on the De Vita Contemplativa (Brill, 2021), continuing the work of the late David Hay.
 This is highly commended as 'without doubt the best commentary ever written on this text'.